 An extremely personal issue and procedure, abortion has long been a matter of public discourse and political debate.
-Despite the Supreme Court’s decision to overturn Roe V. Wade in June 2022, today, 50 years after abortion was first legalized in America, the debate remains a loud and public one.
-Since 1973, hundreds of thousands of abortions have been performed each year in the US, though that’s slowly changing due to legislators’ previous restrictive abortion laws that have since led to more recent anti-abortion laws.
+Since the Supreme Court decided to overturn Roe V. Wade in June 2022, today, 50 years after abortion was first legalized in America, the debate remains a loud and public one.
+Since 1973, hundreds of thousands of abortions have been performed each year in the US, though that’s been changing in recent years due to legislators’ previous restrictions in the lead-up to the anti-abortion laws, including a Texas court trying to outlaw nationwide access to FDA-approved abortion pills.
 One wonders whether the country is moving in the right direction, or whether abortion should be a viable option and constitutional right for women with unwanted pregnancies.

 Here are three arguments in favor of abortion, and three arguments against it.